-The Company's shares are eligible for inclusion in the stocks and shares component of an Individual Savings Account.
+The Company's shares are eligible for inclusion in the following: Investment Dealing Accounts, ISAs, Junior ISAs and SIPPs.

 Investment Objective

 The Company's investment objective is to achieve capital and income growth and to provide shareholders with a total return in excess of that of the FTSE All-Share Index.